 Rice Cutgrass is a warm season native perennial, semi-aquatic grass that flowers late, with the seed ripening in late August to early October.

 Stems: The stems are upright to sprawling.
-If sprawling, the terminal part of the stem is always erect while the recumbant stem can root at the stem nodes.
+If sprawling, the terminal part of the stem is always erect while the recumbent stem can root at the stem nodes.

-Inflorescence: The flower head is a greenish to whitish terminal panicle, sometimes with axillary branches, that often droops and is from 10 to 30+ cm long (8 to 12+ inches).
-Branches are wiry.
-The panicle can have two or more branches from the lower nodes, usually only one from the upper nodes.
-Lower branches also divide.
+Inflorescence: The flower head is a greenish to whitish terminal panicle, sometimes with axillary branches.
+The entire panicle often droops and is from 10 to 30+ cm long (8 to 12+ inches).
+Panicle branches are wiry.
+The panicle can have two or more branches rising from the lower nodes of the panicle stem, usually only one from the upper panicle stem nodes.
+Lower branches can also divide.
 Sometimes the flowering branches do not emerge from the leaf sheaths, but produce seed within the sheath.

 Flowering: The spikelets, which barely overlap, are referred to as 'naked' in that they do not have glumes.
 Spikelets are 4.0 to 6.5 mm long.
-These appear in clusters of 3 to 8 and not attached to the stem but toward the end of the panicle branches, with the lower 1/3 of the branch free of spikelets.
+These appear in clusters of 3 to 8 toward the end of the panicle branches, with the lower 1/3 of the branch free of spikelets.
 The spikelets have only one floret and the florets have lemmas and paleas usually with a few straight hair on the keels and margins.
 Lemmas are 5-veined, most conspicuous on the margins.
 Anthers number 3.